neilgee/genesischild/readme.md

 - Secondary Menu remains in default area and is Secondary Location
 - SlickNav responsive menu targetted for the Primary Navigation set to toggle at 600px wide - Commented in **functions.php** and **style.css** for adjustments

+**Background Image**
+- Background Images is supported, a background image can be uploaded in the WP Dashboard via Appearance > Background, this will scale to fit any viewport via BackstrechJS.

 **Javascripts**
 - FontAwesome is enabled.
 - placeholder.js is enabled.
+- backstretch.min.js is enabled (via CDN) if a custom background is used.

 **CSS**
 - Regular style.css with all Genesis Framework and placeholders to start new project